Administrators - Enabling E-Commerce for Payment Processing

 How Online Credit Card Processing Works

-The basic process requires 3 components:
+The basic process requires three components.

-2. A processor or third-party processor.
+The second component is a processor or third-party processor.

 Certain connects to your PayPal account via a Certain e-commerce account connection.